Skip to Content

 Testing Snow Blower Spark

-I know you tested the spark plug and found no spark, but it’s worth noting testing for spark without a test tool is sometimes hit and miss, especially if you are testing solo.
+I know you tested the spark plug and found no spark, but it’s worth noting testing for a spark without a test tool is sometimes hit-and-miss, especially if you are testing solo.

-I recommend using a spark test tool, the tool does a better job than a spark plug as it stresses the armature, which causes it to work extra hard to fire the tool.
+I recommend using a spark test tool; the tool does a better job than a spark plug as it stresses the coil/armature, which causes it to work extra hard to fire the tool.
 In a test situation, this is exactly what we want.
-You can find the test tool I use here on the “Small engine tools page”.
+You can find the test tool I use here on the “Small engine tools page.”

 Diagnosing Snow Blower No Spark